acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-2/README.md

 This task helps you become familiar with the fundamentals of WordPress by creating pages, posts, a menu, a user, and adding themes and plugins.

 ## Directions
 In your WordPress instance, create an elegant user design and user experience for the CG Law LLP firm.
-You have decided to build a custom parent based on the Underscore starter theme.

 They are looking for a 3-page Wordpress website that they can edit themselves:
 - Create a Post for each of the 3 lawyers, using `lawyer-text.txt` for content: